-The park opens from 9:00 am to 10:00 pm.
+The park is open from 9:00 am to 10:00 pm.
 Tickets are EGP 70 including the zoo and safari, the panorama of weapons, three fixed game areas, and the sound and light show.

-Maryland Park is the largest in Heliopolis district in Cairo, located on an area of 50 acres and extends along three metro stations that pass by it.
+Maryland Park is the largest in the Heliopolis district in Cairo, located on an area of 50 acres and extends along with three metro stations that pass by it.